George47/arternal-take-home-George-Wang/README.md

 Clicking on checkbox on the left of to-do items would place them as completed

 Clicking on the delete icon would delete the to-do item regardless of completion

+## Areas of Improvements

+- Add a background image
+- Add tags for to-do items
+- Add section for completed to-dos
+- Refine typography
+- Drag and drop
+- Animations